Tsukune (Japanese chicken meatballs)

 For the Tsukune meatballs:

-- 1 lb ground chicken breast, or thighs or a combination
+- 1 lb ground chicken breast and thighs 50% breast; 50% thighs

 - 1 tsp toasted sesame oil